tkossak/autokey-profile-switcher/README.md

   ```
   ln -s /path/to/aks.sh /usr/local/bin/aks
   ```
-2. Create new folder where you will keep your AutoKey "profiles" and put the path in the script as variable AK_SCRIPT_FOLDER
+2. Create new folder where you will keep your AutoKey profiles and put the path in the script as variable AK_SCRIPT_FOLDER
 3. Change the variable AK_DEFAULT_FOLDER to your default autokey folder e.g. ~/.config/autokey
 4. Move your default autokey folder to the AK_SCRIPT_FOLDER e.g:

   ```
-  mv ~./config/autokey ~/path/default
+  mv ~/.config/autokey ~/path/default
   ```

 Running AutoKey with new profile